M0hitMehra/predict-future/README.md

-# 🔮 The Mystical Tomorrow-inator 3000 🔮
+# 🔮 The Mystical Tomorrow-inator 3000 - shhhhhhhhhhhhhhh 🔮

 _The most accurate fortune teller in the known universe!_